+We are sinful by nature.
 We don’t have to venture far from the beginning of scripture (Genesis 3) to know that man has fallen short and sinned and therefore separated from God.
-Scripture says we will be held accountable for all our actions and that there is eternal consequence to our sin.
-But God in His great mercy made a way for us to be reconciled to Him.
+Scripture reminds us that we will be held accountable for our actions.
+And our choices do bear an eternal consequence.
+God in His great mercy made a way for us to be reconciled to Him.

 God took upon Himself the ultimate price to make a way for us to be saved – through the blood of Jesus.

-How do we live such lives?
-It starts with a purposeful pursuit of God, not neglecting His word and time sitting at His feet.
-This pursuit of Him will then pour into all areas of our life.
+So, how do we live such lives?
+It begins with a purposeful pursuit of God, not neglecting His word and time sitting at His feet.
+This forms the crux of our pursuit of Him which then pours into all areas of our life.
 God renews us from within, the work that He does in us is a change that begins from within and is reflected in the fruit that can be seen by all.

 But we also know that even though our faith is placed in Him we are not without sin.
 1 John 4:8 says that “If we claim to be without sin, we deceive ourselves and the truth is not in us.”